samgun-6/iot-asset-tracking/README.md

 I didn't need to install drivers but in case you do you can find the steps [here](https://docs.pycom.io/gettingstarted/software/drivers/)

 **Node.js, VS code and Pymakr**
-To get you IDE up and running please follow this tutorial: [VS code](https://docs.pycom.io/gettingstarted/software/vscode/).
+To get your IDE up and running please follow this tutorial: [VS code](https://docs.pycom.io/gettingstarted/software/vscode/).

 When pymakr is installed open the command palette inside VS code (CTRL + SHIFT + P) and search for "pymakr > global settings" to open a json file.
 Here change the port address to the port that you are using.
 If you are unsure of which port the device is connected to open device manager in windows and check your ports.